DCCD/vocabularies/tridabase-mapping.md

  vocabulary.

- Please note that due to the way vocabularies are structured in TRiDaBASE the table contains terms from all TRiDaS dictionaries, not just object/element types that we are interested in here.
+ Please note that due to the way vocabularies are structured in TRiDaBASE the table contains terms from all TRiDaS dictionaries, not just the object/element types that we are interested in here.

 ## Using the mapping

 Here is an example of TRiDaS XML code from DCCD (originating from TRiDaBASE:
  ```xml
   <tridas:type lang="en" normal="Military camp" normalId="367" normalStd="DCCD">Legerplaats</tridas:type>
  ```

 In this example the term has been standardised into English but with a Dutch translation in the tag.
 As per the TRiDaS standard, the value of the tag is there for convenience and should be ignored.
-It's the lang, normal, normalId, and NormalStd attributes of the tag that are important.
+It's the *lang, normal, normalId,* and *NormalStd* attributes of the tag that are important.

- Doing a lookup of lang="en" normalId="367" and term="Military camp" in the tridabase-mapping.csv table gives us a conceptuuid of {A7A268AC-6B80-11E5-AB6A-8BD9B38F7F29}
+Doing a lookup of *lang="en" normalId="367"* and *term="Military camp"* in the tridabase-mapping.csv table gives us a *conceptuuid* of {A7A268AC-6B80-11E5-AB6A-8BD9B38F7F29}

 This UUID can be used to lookup the correct concept in the full SKOS vocabulary:

  ```skos
  dccd:a7a268ac-6b80-11e5-ab6a-8bd9b38f7f29 rdf:type skos:Concept;